 Be sure to include a prominent note with the books (or on the ILL book straps, if ILL material): "Please check in."

 As with other return methods, returned books may remain on your library account longer than usual as we have limited staff in the buildings to process them.

-Interlibrary Loan (ILL) will begin borrowing books from other libraries again on Monday, October 19.
-Starting October 12, requests for physical loans submitted by faculty and graduate students will be processed by ILL staff.
-The Library is operating with limited on-site staff, so faculty and graduate students are asked to only request books that are needed for their research.
+Interlibrary Loan (ILL) is now borrowing books from other libraries.
+Requests for physical loans submitted by all ILL user affiliations (faculty, staff, graduate, and undergraduate students) are being processed by ILL staff.
+The Library is operating with limited on-site staff, so ILL patrons are asked to only request books that are needed for their research.
 The books will be delivered via the current pickup and mailing service.
 For help, email email@example.com.
 New faculty and staff must activate their Library accounts before being able to use ILL services.

 Pick Up & Mail Delivery Service

 UCSB Library now offers pickup and mail delivery services for UCSB students, faculty, and staff to access circulating Library research materials.
 Read the details about this new service.
 New faculty and staff must activate their Library accounts before being able to use the pickup and mailing services.

 UCSB Library Special Research Collections (SRC) offers limited research appointments in SRC’s Reading Room for UC Santa Barbara faculty and graduate students to access on-site SRC materials that are not available online and to access non-circulating materials from the Main Library and Music Library that are not available via the pickup and mailing service.
 UCSB Library remains closed for general walk-in use.